Al-hasakah Syria Travel Guide

 Banks operate limited hours, typically morning to early afternoon.
 ATMs are unreliable.

 Religious and public holidays affect services.
-Planning around these dates is encouraged for essential movements.
+Planning around these dates is suggested for essential movements.

-No predictable seasonal closures for tourism exist.
-Services are available based on local conditions and needs.
+No predictable seasonal times when it's closed for tourism exist.
+Services operate based on local conditions and needs.

 Local economies are highly unstable due to ongoing conflict and external sanctions.

-Expect rapid price changes for items, specifically imported items or fuel.
+Expect rapid price changes for products, specifically imported goods or fuel.

 Transactions are almost exclusively cash-based.
 Foreign currency access is limited.